 Simple English definitions for legal terms

-Read a random definition: preamble
+Read a random definition: promotional stock

 A master-servant relationship is when one person has authority over another person, like an employer and employee.
 There are many different types of relationships, like a doctor-patient relationship or a parent-child relationship.
 Some relationships, like a fiduciary relationship, require a very high level of trust and care.
 It's important to understand the nature of a relationship because it can affect people's legal rights and responsibilities.